National Bus Company (UK): Original companies

-In addition, another NBC subsidiary Amalgamated Passenger Transport Ltd. inherited the former British Railways/THC shareholdings in several further Joint Omnibus Committees in Yorkshire, comprising Halifax JOC and Todmorden JOC (merged to form Calderdale JOC in 1971), Huddersfield JOC and Sheffield JOC.
+In addition, another NBC subsidiary, Amalgamated Passenger Transport Ltd, inherited the former British Railways/THC shareholdings in several further Joint Omnibus Committees (JOC) in Yorkshire.
+These comprised Halifax JOC and Todmorden JOC (merged to form Calderdale JOC in 1971), Huddersfield JOC, and Sheffield JOC.

 Consolidation

 During its early years, NBC pursued a policy of merging smaller subsidiaries to form larger regional companies.
 At the same time, some depots were transferred between subsidiaries to reduce overlap between operating territories.
-In addition to those businesses inherited from the Transport Holding Company, NBC took over the municipal bus operations in Exeter and Luton during 1970, with these operations being absorbed by Devon General and United Counties respectively, while the country area services of London Transport also passed to NBC in 1970 as London Country.
-Notable independent operators acquired during this period included Jones of Aberbeeg, Venture of Consett, Provincial of Fareham, and Wessex of Bristol which were (at least initially) retained as subsidiaries.
-1974 saw the coach-only subsidiaries consolidated into four "National Travel" companies, while a fifth was established to take over another independent coach operator, Don Everall of Wolverhampton.
+In addition to those businesses inherited from the Transport Holding Company, NBC took over the municipal bus operations in Exeter and Luton during 1970, with these operations being absorbed by Devon General and United Counties respectively; the country area services of London Transport also passed to NBC in 1970 as London Country.

+Notable independent operators acquired during this period included Jones of Aberbeeg, Venture of Consett, Provincial of Fareham and Wessex of Bristol, which were (at least initially) retained as subsidiaries.
+In 1974, the coach-only subsidiaries consolidated into four National Travel companies, while a fifth was established to take over another independent coach operator, Don Everall of Wolverhampton.

 On the other hand, the NBC shareholdings in Huddersfield and Sheffield JOCs were sold to the respective local authorities in 1969, and most of Hebble's bus operations passed to the jointly owned Halifax JOC during 1970.
 The 1968 Transport Act gave the new passenger transport executives the right to purchase any bus operations within their territories, including those of the National Bus Company.
-Not all of the PTEs chose to exercise this power, but on 1 January 1972 SELNEC PTE purchased the majority of North Western Road Car, and in 1973 the services of Midland Red within the West Midlands PTE passed to that executive.
-In 1974 the remaining NBC interest in Calderdale JOC was acquired by the newly-formed West Yorkshire PTE.
+Not all of the PTEs chose to exercise this power but, on 1 January 1972, SELNEC PTE purchased the majority of North Western Road Car, and in 1973 the services of Midland Red within the West Midlands PTE passed to that executive.
+In 1974, the remaining NBC interest in Calderdale JOC was acquired by the newly-formed West Yorkshire PTE.

-By 1978 the following bus-operating companies existed:
+By 1978, the following bus operating companies existed: